avvinlad/CP386-A4/README.md

 # Screenshots

-Refer to Screenshot.PNG in repository.
+Refer to repository for screenshots.

 # Contributors